Essentialism-2/Backend/README.md

 #### Register (also signs them in)
 * POST /api/users/register
-> SEND: username and password
+> SEND: email and password

-> RETURNS: username and token
+> RETURNS: email and token

 #### Login
 * POST /api/users/login
-> SEND: username, password
+> SEND: email, password, name

-> RETURNS: username and token
+> RETURNS: email and token

 #### USERS (this endpoint will be removed for final project)
 * GET /api/users/